Program Status Change

-If approved, the student must meet with an Academic Advisor in Academic Affairs and Advising to sign a contract outlining the student's understanding of the conditions of acceptance into the Langone Part-time MBA Program.
-The contract states that, upon transfer to the Langone Part-time MBA Program, the student will have all current student privileges, responsibilities and restrictions of the Langone Part-time MBA Program (i.e., credit loads, career services, tuition rates*.)
+If approved, the student must meet with an Academic Advisor in Academic Affairs and Advising to sign a contract outlining the student's understanding of the conditions of acceptance into the Langone Part-time MBA program.
+The contract states that, upon transfer to the Langone Part-time MBA program, the student will have all current student privileges, responsibilities and restrictions of the Langone Part-time MBA program (i.e., credit loads, career services, tuition rates*.)
 Students may not revert to Full-time status after switching programs.

 *Change of status may result in additional pro-rated tuition charges.

 Langone Part-time MBA students may not register for Full-time Core courses (day).
 However, day electives are open to Langone Part-time MBA students on a space-available basis.
 Generally, within their graduation cohort, Full-time students have priority for day electives and Langone Part-time MBA students have priority for evening and weekend electives.
-Only Langone Part-time MBA students may take courses within the intensive modules.
+Only Langone Part-time MBA students may take courses within the intensive sessions.

 The request to transfer from the MSQM program must include the following information: